skyway/skyway-recorder-sdk/README.md

-# skyway-recording-sdk
+# SkyWay Recorder
-`skyway-recording-sdk` provides audio recording API.
+`skyway-js-recorder` provides audio recording API.
 The recorded files will be uploaded to Google Cloud Storage(GCS).

+## Prerequisite

-## Enable recording feature on SkyWay Dashboard
+You need to enable recording feature on SkyWay Dashboard.

 - Signup or login to your account.
 - Create or edit your application associated with your account.
 - Check `Enable recording feature` in the permission section.